TheLimifiedLime/TangerineUI-Extended-Variants/README-OLD.md

 ### Install Tangerine UI as the only theme on your instance:
 * Copy & paste the contents of [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI.css) to the **Custom CSS** field in the administration panel on your Mastodon instance (Navigate to https://*domain*/admin/settings/appearance).
    * 🪻 For the purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI-purple.css) instead.
+   * 🍏 For the green variant, copy the contents of [`TangerineUI-green.css`](https://github.com/TheLimifiedLime/TangerineUI-for-Mastodon/blob/main/TangerineUI-green.css) instead.

 ⚠️ **Caution: Using the 'Custom CSS' field to apply Tangerine UI will prevent all users on your instance from being able to choose another theme in their Appearance settings** ([see *Accessibility*](#accessibility)).
 Please make sure there is a consensus among your users for doing so.
 If not, see below how to install Tangerine UI as an optional theme for your users.